BrandConstantin/SpringBoot3-Spring6/README.md

 ## Dependency Injection
 Behind the scene:
 ![Spring process](https://github.com/BrandConstantin/SpringBoot3-Spring6/blob/main/images/spring-process.png "Spring process")
-1. define the dependency inteface and class:
+1. define the dependency interface and class:
     - create a interface
     - create class with the @Component annotations for scanning
 2. create the rest controller, with @RestController